 Report data residing in the internal memory can be displayed.
+For the operating procedure, see section 4.5.

 Number of the displayed report data/number of report data in the internal memory

 Stacked Bar Graph (/M1 and /PM1 options)

 You can display the report data (that is stored in the internal memory) of each report group in a stacked bar graph.